 Detroit Mountain Recreation Area Safety Guide

-We have designed this guide to educate our guests on how to ski and snowboard responsibly and safely.
-Please review the information provided and follow these guidelines on and off the slopes to enhance both the fun and safety of all guests.
+We have designed this guide to educate our guests on how to ski, snowboard and mountain bike responsibly and safely.
+Please review the information provided and follow these guidelines on and off the slopes & trails to enhance both the fun and safety of all guests.

 - Know YOUR RESPONSIBILITY CODE.

 - Wear a properly fitted helmet with the chin strap securely tightened to help prevent or minimize injuries.

 - Have bindings inspected and correctly adjusted by a certified technician.